eclipse-threadx/getting-started/docs/using-azure-rtos.md

 ## CMake

-[CMake](https://cmake.org) is the mechanism used for to generate the build files that then build the final binary.
-CMake was chosen as the preferred system for for Azure RTOS because of it's portability, simplicity and scalability.
-CMake is used by the core Azure RTOS components, making integrating these into the getting started guides as simple as an `add_subdirectory` command.
-These guides utilizes an additional 3rd party module, [CPM](https://github.com/TheLartians/CPM), to automatically pull in the Azure RTOS repository at build time.
+[CMake](https://cmake.org) is the tool used to generate the build files that then build the final binary.
+CMake is the preferred build tool for Azure RTOS because of its portability, simplicity, and scalability.
+CMake is also used by the core Azure RTOS components, which makes the process of integrating the components into the getting started guides as simple as an `add_subdirectory` command.
+The getting started guide tutorials use a 3rd party module, [CPM](https://github.com/TheLartians/CPM), to automatically pull in the Azure RTOS repository at build time.

 ### Toolchain

-The cmake folder contains te build toolchain files for the project.
+The *cmake* folder contains the build toolchain files for the project.
 It contains both a [Cortex-M4](../cmake/arm-gcc-cortex-m4.cmake) and a [Cortex-M7](../cmake/arm-gcc-cortex-m7.cmake) variant which enable the specific Gcc flags for building on the architecture.
-There is also a base level [arm-gcc-toolchain.cmake](../cmake/arm-gcc-toolchain.cmake) file that defines the specific build tools (arm-none-eabi-*), along with the a set of compile and linker flags to optimally build the flags.
+There is also a base level [arm-gcc-toolchain.cmake](../cmake/arm-gcc-toolchain.cmake) file that defines the specific build tools (arm-none-eabi-*), along with a set of compile and linker flags to optimize the build.

-## Application Files
+## Application files

 ### Main.c

-This file contains the application entry point main().
-Main is responsible for the following functions:
+The *Main.c* file contains the application entry point `main()`.
+This function is responsible for the following:

 * Entering the ThreadX kernel
 * Initializing the board